 In the last weeks of gestation, mothers-to-be often find themselves in the strange position of pregnancy prognosticators, evaluating each tiny fluctuation of their body's processes and deciding whether or not it means the baby is coming.
 From headaches to nausea to digestive issues, all symptoms are possible signs of oncoming labor to the mom desperate to deliver.
 One of the more uncomfortable potential manifestations of childbirth is constipation.
 But is constipation a sign of labor, or is it a more benign symptom of pregnancy overall?

-According to Progress in Nutrition, constipation in late pregnancy is one of those common symptoms that happens so frequently, it's not even studied that much anymore.
+An article in Progress in Nutrition also suggested that constipation in late pregnancy is one of those common symptoms that happens so frequently, it's not even studied that much anymore.
 It's considered par for the course during the last weeks, and patients are just advised to eat lots of fiber, drink lots of water, and exercise.
 Researchers wrote that "fetal development in late gestation causes intestinal malrotation."
 In simple terms, that means that your baby is growing so large that they're rearranging your insides, pressing up against and possibly twisting parts of your digestive tract, slowing things way the heck down.

-According to Sutter Health, sometimes all that constipation ends spectacularly right before you go into labor.
+But there might be a different type of bathroom issue happening before labor.
+Sutter Health's website noted that all that constipation sometimes ends spectacularly right before you go into labor.
 The hormones that cause contractions speed up the motility of your digestive process, and the floodgates open.

 If your constipation is bothering you, or if you think you're quite possibly about to drop a baby in your kitchen when making snacks for your toddler, talk to your provider.
 They're pretty good at predicting what your poop, or lack thereof, means.